Joker movie review: No one's laughing in this bleak Batman spin-off

 After the subway shooting, a witness sketch presents an image of Arthur as a be-fanged horror.
 When he sees it, Arthur bares his teeth to contort himself into looking more like the image.
 It's a feedback loop of misguided misidentification that spirals out of control as rioters don clown masks, spurring Arthur on yet again.
 Everybody sees what they want, their rage mirrored and multiplied.
 Some people just can't take a joke.

-Possibly the most effective point the film makes is its depiction of a media that can't resist someone with a schtick.
+Possibly the film makes its most effective point by depicting the media as unable to resist someone with a schtick.
 "I don't believe in anything," Joker admits.
 "I just thought it would be good for my act."
-In these polarized times that's a phrase that could be uttered by any number of attention-hungry opportunists from Reddit to the White House.
+In these polarized times that's a phrase that could be uttered by any number of attention-hungry opportunists, from Reddit to the White House.
 Joker is certainly a film of our time -- and the secret of comedy is, after all, timing.

 The question is whether Joker has anything to say about our times.
 In Christopher Nolan's The Dark Knight, the Joker was a malevolent agent of chaos desperate to prove people are terrible.
-But the film took a firm stance, showing the people of Gotham refusing to blow each other up.
-Nolan's film definitively condemned the Joker and his bleak worldview as charismatic, but wrong.
+But the film took a firm stance, showing the people of Gotham refusing to blow up each other.
+Nolan's film definitively condemned the Joker and his bleak worldview as charismatic but wrong.

 Philips does an impressively unnerving job of building tension and menace toward the inevitable explosion, and there's a devastating rug-pulling twist.
 But the film wobbles over who's ultimately the butt of the joke, messing up the punchline when it comes to deciding whether Arthur is a pathetic loser or a righteous victim/hero.
 There's an element of ambiguity in the ending, but it feels less like a genuine artistic statement and more like one of several cringy attempts to be edgy, like a song by convicted pedophile Gary Glitter on the soundtrack.